neozenweb/ethical-frenchie/content/blog/the-blue-pied-french-bulldog-puppies.md

 ## French Bulldog Puppies just minutes after birth...
 {{< img src="blog/the-blue-pied-french-bulldog-puppies_1.jpg" alt="French Bulldog Puppies just minutes after birth" >}}

 Some breeders prefer to whelp naturally, which is OK.
-They know their dog best and if they feel that it’s a good choice in a certain situation and that all French bulldog puppies will survive I say go for it.
+They know their dog best and if they feel that it’s a good choice in a certain situation and that all <a href="https://ethicalfrenchie.com/puppies/">French bulldog puppies</a> will survive I say go for it.
 However, we prefer to go with the surgical procedure 90% of the time.
 We went with the natural birth one time only and it resulted in complication and death of 3 puppies.
 We have our trusted vet do the procedure.
 This time we welcomed 5 healthy French Bulldog puppies, 3 girls and 3 boys.

 ## Eating and Growing...
 {{< img src="blog/the-blue-pied-french-bulldog-puppies_2.jpg" alt="Eating and Growing" >}}